Nexfinity/CakeyBot-Wiki-OLD/changelist-2020.md

 #### Added

 * Added "Auto Dehoist" to auto mod.
-Works just like `!dehoist` but applies automatically when a user joins the guild or changes their nickname.
+Works just like `!dehoist` but applies automatically when a user joins the server or changes their nickname.

 ## 12/9/2020 - Image Analysis